CadQuery/cadquery/doc/quickstart.rst

 **Line 5** creates a new padding parameter that decides how far the holes are from the edges of the plate.

-**Line 10** selects the top-most face of the block, and creates a workplane on the top that face, which we'll use to define the centers of the holes in the corners.
+**Line 10** selects the top-most face of the block, and creates a workplane on the top of that face, which we'll use to define the centers of the holes in the corners.

 There are a couple of things to note about this line: